HenrikBengtsson/jottr.org-blogdown/content/post/2020-11-04-have-trust-in-the-future.md

 * R, and its predecessor S, has undergone lots of real-world validation over the last two-three decades

-* Mmillions of users and developers use and vet R regularly, which increases the chances for detecting mistakes and bugs
+* Millions of users and developers use and vet R regularly, which increases the chances for detecting mistakes and bugs

 * R has one established, agreed-upon framework for validating an R package: `R CMD check`